ultralist/ultralist-marketing-docs/content/docs/cli/managing_tasks.md

 ## Notes management

-Each task can have many notes.
+Each todo can have many notes.
 Notes are extra info (links, context, etc).

-### Adding a note to a task
+### Adding a note to a todo

-Add a note to a task with the following syntax:
+Add a note to a todo with the following syntax:

 `ultralist addnote <todoId> <content>` or